-ESS member Michael Maniates maintains a fairly active email listserve devoted to environmental studies research and teaching.
-Individuals interested in joining the list should send an email to Michael Maniates at mmaniate [AT] allegheny.edu that includes a very brief statement of current work and interest in the list.
+ESS member Michael Maniates maintains an active email listserve devoted to environmental studies research and teaching.
+Individuals interested in joining the list should send an email to Michael Maniates at michael.maniates AT yale-nus.edu.sg that includes a very brief statement of current work and interest in the list.

 The new list archive is at: http://groups.google.com/group/gep-ed/topics

 Here is some more information on the Gep-Ed list (shamelessly lifted from the list’s welcome message):

 This list provides a forum for discussing substantive and pedagogical issues related to the teaching of global environmental politics (GEP) at the undergraduate and graduate level.
 The list was initially organized to provide a place for college and university teachers of GEP to compare notes and explore alternative curricular and pedagogical approaches.

 Over the years, the list has taken on another purpose too, that being a place where scholars, government analysts, activists, and graduate students can raise questions and broach issues about the state of the field and the events and scholarly resources that inform i

 Much of the list’s discussion revolves around how or what to teach, and about why and how we teach what we do.
 Narrow requests for help and insight are welcome on this list (e.g. “what recent good books exist out there for my undergraduate course in international relations,” “how do I teach international political economy to a varied classroom audience,” or “what’s the latest word on international property rights and biodiversity, and how are people framing these issues in their courses?” ) So too are broader discussions about contemporary and alternative approaches to teaching GEP, and questions or concerns grounded in the struggle to enlighten and inspire students with whom we now, or may someday, work.